-Formally, the pitched volume is subtracted by large openings, creating deep eaves and window sills.
-This aims to engage with the street and address the corner nature of the house.
-These openings blur the thresholds between indoor and outdoor to accommodate various spatial uses.
+Architecturally, the pitched structure is complemented by expansive openings, resulting in generous eaves and window sills.
+This architectural approach aims to connect with the street and acknowledge the corner location of the house.
+These openings serve to blur the boundaries between indoor and outdoor spaces, accommodating a variety of spatial functions.

 What were the key challenges?

 The key challenges are neighbourhood context, planning regulations and constraint, budget, building area to accommodate the client’s brief whilst fitting on a small site.

 Who are the clients and what's interesting about them?

 The client lives in Bentleigh for 45 years.
 Her previous home was a 5 bedroom double storey house.
 Being a large home, it was becoming too hard to maintain by herself.
 She wanted to downsize to a 3 bedroom home however she did not want to move far away from her friends and family.
 She loves the Bentleigh area and she could not find anything nearby that she liked, or that suited her needs.
 She decided to engage Atlas Architects to investigate the potential of building a new townhouse at the rear of her existing house.
 As her existing property is a corner lot, a new townhouse would have its own street address.
 She did not want to demolish the existing house as she built this 30 years ago and believes it is still in good condition and that a new family could move in and enjoy the space.
 She felt that it would be wasteful to demolish a perfectly good home.

 What key materials were used to bring the look to life?